elhomosiguiente/api-ai-unity/README.md

 }
 ```

-The `StopListening` method is quite simple, all work done in the `ApiAi` module.
+The ‘StopListening’ method is quite simple.
+All the work is done in the ‘ApiAi’ module.

 ``` csharp
 public void StopListening()